LoiPham2005/flutter_base_template/docs/build_flavor.md

 ## 4. Build APK (With Flavors)

-Build APK for each environment using flavors:
+Build APK for each environment using flavors **và entrypoint riêng**:

 ### Development